bertjiazheng/Structured3D/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      We would like to thank <a href="https://Kujiale.com">Kujiale.com</a> for providing the database of house designs and the rendering engine.
+      We would like to thank Kujiale.com for providing the database of house designs and the rendering engine.
+We especially thank Qing Ye and Qi Wu from Kujiale.com for the help on the data rendering.
     </p>
   </div>
 </div><br>